Ai Accountant

 Key takeaways

-• Capture mandatory fields every time, invoice ID, customer GSTIN, standardized reason codes, tax versus non tax split, evidence, payment references, and SLA due dates.
+• Capture mandatory fields on every dispute ticket: invoice ID, customer GSTIN, reason code, tax versus base split, evidence attachments, payment references, and SLA due dates to stay audit ready under ICAI's 2026 digital trail requirements.

-• Automate triage, approvals, evidence collection, and status updates, then sync bidirectionally with Tally or Zoho Books for accurate books in real time.
+• Automate triage, approvals, evidence collection, and status updates with bidirectional Tally sync so your books reflect reality in real time without manual re entry.

-• Use dedicated dispute aging reports, not standard AR aging, to drive resolutions, predict cash impact, and improve DSO.
+• Use dedicated dispute aging reports (not standard AR aging) to drive resolutions, predict cash impact, and satisfy RBI's 2026 mandate for dispute separated DSO reporting on MSME loans above ₹1 crore.

-• Track India specific compliance, GST credit notes, TDS documentation, e invoice IRN handling, evidence retention, and statutory timelines.
+• Track India specific compliance milestones: GST credit notes within extended 8 month windows, TDS Form 16A with blockchain verification via TRACES 2.0, e invoice IRN handling, and statutory filing deadlines.

 What is Dispute Management System Accounting?

 Dispute management system accounting means the standardized, technology enabled processes AR and AP teams use to identify, track, resolve, and report invoice related disputes.
 This covers everything from short payments and GST credit notes to TDS mismatches and documentation gaps, across your financial operations and compliance workflows.
-For grounding, see the DealHub glossary on dispute management and the Razorpay guide on dispute management.
+For grounding, see the official GSTN portal and the ICAI guidance on digital audit trails.

 Why Indian Businesses Need Structured Invoice Dispute Tracking